 Today the complexity of problems is being amplified by a global pandemic and socio-political and rapid technology changes.
 HHH believes that working together to drive Positive Change, hope will rise.
 So, for such a time as this, Head Heart & Hands has chosen to make its resources accessible on this website.
 If you or your organization would like to use any of the tools, we want to know.
 PLEASE honor our efforts and let us know you are using the resources by contacting HHH4good@outlook.com.

 Click here and print Exercise 3a and 3b "My Motivation Matters."

-When we CARE about being a positive difference maker, we are motivated to pursue our goals with determination, respect, integrity, and compassion and realign when we get self-focused.
+We have a mixed narrative.
+While we cannot erase our mistakes or the consequences that come from it, we can make choices that improve our future.
+The more we CARE about being a positive difference maker, the more motivated we are to pursue our goals with determination, respect, integrity, and compassion and realign when we get self-focused.